Intellis Blog

 Higher education facilities play a crucial role in shaping the future of our society.
-They provide students a platform to learn, grow, and build their careers.
+They provide students with a platform to learn, grow, and build their careers.
 However, maintaining these facilities can take time and effort, particularly regarding aging buildings.

 Understanding the Problem

 Facility managers in higher education facilities face a unique set of challenges in maintaining aging buildings.
-For example, they must balance the need to maintain these buildings using limited resources, including budget and staff.
+For example, they must balance the need to keep these buildings using limited resources, including budget and staff.
 They must also prioritize which buildings to renovate first based on factors such as safety concerns, functionality, and the cost of maintenance.

 Policies for Addressing Aging Buildings